saraiovieira/saraiovieira/README.md

 <br />

-📫 You can contact me at saraiovieira99@gmail.com or at SaraV#7248 (Discord).

 - 🎯 My goal is to become a Full-stack developer
-- 📚 I'm currently learning JavaScript and finishing my freeCodeCamp projects
+- 📚 I'm currently learning JavaScript
 - ✈ I love travelling and learning new languages.
 Teach me anything in your language 😊

+📫 You can contact me at saraiovieira99@gmail.com or at SaraV#7248 (Discord).

 #### Languages and Tools 🛠